This Townsend family group consists of two subgroups identified as a result of Y chromosome DNA testing.

-John Townsend an immigrant arrived with William Penn on the "Welcome" to Philadelphia.
-This family sub group is well documented back to Bucklebury, Berkshire, England.
+- Richard Townsend arrived on the Welcome with William Penn in 1682.
+His brother John, nephew Joseph and niece Joan immigrated to Pennsylvania about 1712.
+This family subgroup is well documented back to Bucklebury, Berkshire, England.

 Additional Information and Comments

 To learn more about J-M241 [old haplogroup J2b2*] click on the name to reach Wikipedia.com and on the following J-M241 Project at FTDNA.com for a specialized project.

 Descendants of Richard1 of the Welcome, John1 of Philadelphia, Joseph1 of Chester County and Joseph2 (John1) of Bucks County were heavily concentrated in southeastern Pennsylvania and as part of the Quaker movement some migrated south to Virginia and the Carolinas.
 By the early 1800s they began to move into western Pennsylvania and eastern Ohio; some from the southern states came back north and settled in western Ohio and throughout Indiana.
 They remained members of the Quaker movement well into the 1800s.

 The Benedictus Townsend line descends from a common ancestor with the Bucklebury Townsend family at some point back in England.
 But they represent a separate migration to the United States.
 The origins of Benedictus are not known.
 His descendants moved to Pittsylvania County, VA, Kentucky, throughout the Carolinas, Georgia and Florida, with some eventually following a migration route through the south that took them to Texas in the 1800s.

 There is one recently published genealogy for the Bucklebury family: